NIKHILTHADESHWAR/Chrome-extension-demo/README.md

 Nice and simple chrome extension

 ## Steps to install
-- Git clone or download the extension folder
+- Download the extension folder
 - Go to chrome://extensions
 - Turn on developer mode on if not
 - Load the extension folder